-Rosendo was a summer apprentice with Day Pitney in 2013.
-Following graduation from law school, he served as a law clerk for the Honorable Alexandra D. DiPentima, Chief Judge of the Connecticut Appellate Court.
-In addition, Rosendo is an infantry officer in the United States Marine Corps Reserve, and was recently selected to the rank of lieutenant colonel.
-He is fluent in Spanish.
+After law school, Rosendo served as a law clerk for the Honorable Alexandra D. DiPentima, then-Chief Judge of the Connecticut Appellate Court.
+In addition, he is an infantry officer in the United States Marine Corps Reserve and holds the rank of lieutenant colonel, having previously served three tours of duty in Iraq and one in Afghanistan.
+While in law school, Rosendo received hands-on training in the Asylum & Human Rights Clinic, where he represented a transgender woman in obtaining asylum and earned a graduate certificate in Human Rights.
+He is fluent in Spanish and an avid runner.

-J. Rene Frechette Scholarship, 2012
+J. Rene Frechette Scholarship

-Connecticut Hispanic Bar Association Scholarship, 2012
+Connecticut Hispanic Bar Association Scholarship

-Hartford County Bar Association Scholarship, 2015
+Hartford County Bar Association Scholarship

 CALI Excellence Awards: Moot Court, Comparative Law: Latin American Law, Capital Punishment, and Evolution of Crime Victim's Rights

 Chosen for inclusion in The Best Lawyers in America: Ones to Watch, Energy Law, 2021

 No aspect of these advertisements have been approved by the highest court of any state.
 See Awards Methodology.